Are we meant to be with the same partner “until death do us part?”

 Are humans wired to be monogamous?
 Do some have a higher propensity toward monogamy than others?
 What drives some toward infidelity?
 Can science tinker with our genetic makeup to make us more faithful?

-The honeymoon phase of intense, romantic love lasts between 12 and 36 months.
+The honeymoon phase of intense, romantic love lasts between 6 months and 2 years.
 This is the "make it or break it" point of a relationship.
 Interesting.
-After recently asking a handful of my friends how long each of their previous relationships lasted, all fell within the 12 to 36 month period.
+After recently asking a handful of my friends how long each of their previous relationships lasted, all fell within the 6 to 24-month period.

-As I point out in Am I In Love?, this honeymoon phase, also known as the attraction phase, is a crazy, hormone-induced, unstable, erratic, and highly addictive type of love that can “send us temporarily insane.”
+As I point out in How Do You Know You Love Someone?, this honeymoon phase, also known as the attraction phase, is a crazy, hormone-induced, unstable, erratic, and highly addictive type of love that can “send us temporarily insane.”
 However, when these intense hormones fade, we are left with a mature, committed, and authentic relationship.

 We go through leaps to find love, and even greater leaps to maintain that love.
 We change careers, move across continents, and aggressively pursue the person we think is “the one” in order to secure our own happiness.
 But why are we so dependent on finding that one person for our personal well-being?
 What happened in our evolutionary past that wired us to think, behave, desire, and strive for such intense love?

 The brain circuitry of romantic attachment between males and females could have evolved at any point in human evolution.
 However, it’s speculated that it began some four million years ago with our ancestors in Eastern Africa.
 With the development of bipedalism in humans, females began carrying their infants in their arms as opposed to on their backs.
 This huge leap in evolution changed everything.